 Poor ol’ Fatty Arbuckle.
-In the early 1920s, a series of highly publicized rape trials in which he was found innocent irreparably damaged his reputation and he was held up but the more conservative elements as an example of the worst of Hollywood’s deviant excesses.
+In the early 1920s, a series of highly publicized rape trials in which he was found not guilty irreparably damaged his reputation and he was held up but the more conservative elements as an example of the worst of Hollywood’s deviant excesses.
 With his movie career in tatters, he opened up a place at 7600 Washington Boulevard on August 2nd, 1928.
 It wasn’t too far from M.G.M. and he called it the Plantation Club (presumably because it looked like a Tara-style home on a Southern plantation.)
 As we can see from the sign, he used his real name—Roscoe Arbuckle—because by then “Fatty” was too notorious.
 And he might have made a real go of it.
 It opened to great success, his Hollywood pals rallying around him.
 But then the Depression hit and he was wiped out all over again.

 I guess cancel culture isn’t anything new.
 Buster Keaton defended him at his trial, though, and later gave him a 35% share of the profits in Buster Keaton comedies.